Southern Heart Shaped Shot Pouch

 Small Two Piece Shot Pouch

 The horn is about 10 1/2″ around the outside curve (staple to stopper) with a base plug about 2 1/8″ in diameter.
+It is straight so it can be correct as either a left or right hand carry, and has been setup as a right hand carry.
 I figure it might hold 10 shots worth of powder for a small caliber rifle.

-The pouch body and strap are made from 3-4 oz vegetable tanned cowhide.
+The pouch body and strap are made from 3-4 oz (new pouches have 6 oz straps) vegetable tanned cowhide.
 An iron buckle is used for strap adjustment.
-The strap is about 51″ top of bag to top of bag, but can be shortened as much as you like.
+The strap can generally be cut up to at least 60″ top of bag to top of bag.
 The leather is stained with vinegar and iron for a blue-black color and finished with mink oil and black shoe polish.

 Pillow Ticking and Leather Pouch

 Shown here is a very practical pouch made from pillow ticking and a bit of leather for the flap.
 The bag is approximately 8″x 10″ and fully lined in that there are no raw edges showing on the inside.
 A leather reinforcement has been placed on the inside of the bag and stitched to the flap.
 The leather strap is stitched to the flap and internal reinforcement and is adjusted by an iron buckle.
-The strap is about 60″ top of bag to top of bag.
-It has been left long in order to be cut to length for the eventual owner.
+The strap is a maximum of about 57″ top of bag to top of bag.
+It can be shortened as necessary for the eventual owner.

 - Leather Powder Horn Hangers – $15 (Option with a pouch order)